tc39/proposal-regexp-v-flag/README.md

 ## Status

-This proposal is at stage 4 of [the TC39 process](https://tc39.es/process-document/) as of the 2023-may-16 meeting.
+This proposal reached stage 4 of [the TC39 process](https://tc39.es/process-document/) during the 2023-may-16 meeting.
+It was [merged](https://github.com/tc39/ecma262/pull/2418) into [the ECMAScript spec](https://tc39.es/ecma262/) on 2023-jun-15, on track for inclusion in the ECMAScript 2024 snapshot.

 As of the 2021-may-25 TC39 meeting, this proposal officially subsumes the [properties of strings proposal](https://github.com/tc39/proposal-regexp-unicode-sequence-properties).